dynatrace-research/kivebpf/README.md

 ## Quick deploy

-To deploy the operator, first make sure you have `cert-manager` installed for secure TLS connections (required):
+To deploy the operator, first make sure you have `cert-manager` installed for secure TLS connections.

+Note: This dependency is currently required but it should be dropped in a future release.
+Additionally, `cert-manager` currently configures a self-signing issuer: this is not meant to be used on EKS or other providers, please use Minikube or Kind to test the operator.

 ```bash
 kubectl apply -f https://github.com/cert-manager/cert-manager/releases/latest/download/cert-manager.yaml
 ```

-Then simply install the operator with from the [official docker repository](https://hub.docker.com/repository/docker/giovann103/kivebpf/general):
+Then simply install the operator from the [official docker repository](https://hub.docker.com/repository/docker/giovann103/kivebpf/general):

 ```bash